jyantsss/bandit_otw/README.md

 step4: to see all the branches use “git branch -a”

 step5: move through each branches and read the [readme.md](http://readme.md) file to get the pw.
+# Level 30-31

+## Password:

+fb5S2xb7bRyFmAvQYQGEqsbhVyJqhnDy

+## Process:

+step1: clone the git repo

+step2: go through all the branches and commits and read the readme file.

+step3: If step2 not working, then use “ git tag”

+step4: use the command “git show secret” to see if pw is there.